← All work

 4

-Research before aesthetics.
-Before designing a single visual, I studied what made other music festivals feel aspirational — Dreamville, SXSW, Afropunk.
-That competitive analysis shaped every color, type, and layout decision.
-The teal and deep purple did not come from personal preference — they came from understanding what this specific Charlotte audience needed to feel represented and excited.
+Before designing a single visual I studied what made other festivals feel aspirational: Dreamville, SXSW, Afropunk.
+That analysis shaped every color, type, and layout call.
+The teal and deep purple weren't preference; they came from understanding what this Charlotte audience needed to feel represented.